Black Friday 2018: Best gaming mouse and keyboard deals

 Steelseries Rival 310 – £45 from Overclockers UK (down from £55, read our Steelseries Rival 310 review for more info)

-Steelseries Rival 600 – £60 from Overclockers UK (down from £80, see our Steelseries Rival 600 review for more info)
+Steelseries Rival 600 – £50 from amazon (down from £80, see our Steelseries Rival 600 review for more info)

 MSI Clutch GM60 – £45 from Box (down from £90, read our MSI Clutch GM60 review for more info)